Yyukan/scala-product-catalogues/README.md

 ## Project structure ##

-The project is multi module where each module represents one layer of the service
+The project has multi module structure where each module represents one layer of the service

 * common - contains common shareable code
 * persistence - code to persist/retrieve product catalog